Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: On the process started from infinity.

 where $\mathcal B^\mu$ is a two-sided Brownian motion with positive drift $\mu$ and conditioned to stay positive.
 For more details see Subsection~\ref{subsec:refl_J}. \begin{proposition} Set $s=s_1\cdots s_r$ and assume that $\bm x\rightarrow \infty$ inside $\mathcal{C}$ in the asymptotic where $\ps{s\nu- s'\nu,\bm x}\to+\infty$ for all $s'\neq s\in W_{1,\cdots,r}$.
 Then for $F_1,\cdots, F_r$ bounded continuous over $\R^+$

 \end{proposition} A similar statement does hold when different asymptotics are considered, that is when $s$ is an element of $W_{1}$ of the form $s_{\sigma 1}\cdots s_{\sigma r}$ for some permutation $\sigma$ of $\{1,\cdots,r\}$.
 Proposition~\ref{prop:asymptot_J} provides an alternative formulation of the result described above for the $A_2$ case.
 Proving these two statements is key in the derivation of the asymptotics of Toda Vertex Operators and class one Whittaker functions.
-In order to prove these statements we will often start with the $A_2$ case to settle the ideas and then proceed to the description in the general case.
+In order to prove these statements it will be convenient to start with the $A_2$ case to settle the ideas and then proceed to the general proof and explain how the arguments developed can be adapted in the general framework.
+Namely in Subsections~\ref{subsec:A21} and~\ref{subsec:A22} we provide a detailed study of the process when the reflection group being considered is associated to $A_2$ and prove Proposition~\ref{prop:asymptot_J} under this assumption.
+The general proof of Proposition~\ref{prop:asymptot_J} will be carried in Subsection~\ref{subsec:proof_prop} below.

 For future purpose we introduce for $s\in W_{1,\cdots,r}$ the shorthand